Rocket Local Banker

 Rocket Local Banker is a localized landing page experience designed to strengthen trust and improve lead conversion between Rocket Mortgage bankers, real estate agents (REAs), and homebuyers.

-Although Rocket is the largest mortgage lender in the U.S., it is often perceived as distant compared to local lenders.
-This project reframed Rocket from a national, online-first brand into a locally present partner, enabling agents and clients to connect directly with a Rocket banker serving their area.
+Rocket is the largest mortgage lender in the U.S., but often perceived as distant compared to local lenders.
+This project reframed Rocket from a national, online-first brand into a locally present partner — connecting agents and clients directly with a banker serving their area.

 Role & Scope

-The concept originated during Rocket's company-wide Hackathon Week and was later advanced to a Proof of Concept (POC) following stakeholder review.
+Together with three other designers, I contributed across concept definition, interaction design, prototyping, and usability testing.
+The concept originated during Rocket's company-wide Hackathon Week and advanced to a Proof of Concept after stakeholder review.

 Problem Space